-- 7.0 All heavy items of equipment shall be secured to maintain their positions in the event of a knockdown. - 8.0 All buoyant equipment shall be marked clearly with the Sports Boat's identification. - 9.0 A first aid kit is recommended to be carried at all times. - 10.0 A 600mm x 600mm or larger orange flag shall be carried for waving in an emergency. - 11.0 A sharp knife properly housed shall be stowed in the cockpit, accessible to crew. - 12.0 Outboard motors are optional. - 13.0 A retractable prod shall be retained in its fully retracted position when not being used for its intended purpose (i.e. to be retracted as soon as is practical after use). - 14.0 A paddle suitable for propelling the boat shall be carried at all times. - 15.0 An anchor chain and warp appropriate to the size of boat, capable of holding the boat moored safely in moderate weather (15-20 knots of wind). - 16.0 Boat number shall be displayed on side of boat and all sails as required by the racing rules of sailing.
+- 6.0 All equipment must function properly, be readily accessible, and suitable and adequate for intended use and the size of the sports boat. - 7.0 All heavy items of equipment shall be secured to maintain their positions in the event of a knockdown. - 8.0 All buoyant equipment shall be marked clearly with the sports boat's identification. - 9.0 A first-aid kit is recommended to be carried at all times. - 10.0 A 600mm x 600mm or larger orange flag shall be carried for waving in an emergency. - 11.0 A sharp knife properly housed shall be stowed in the cockpit, accessible to crew. - 12.0 Outboard motors are optional. - 13.0 A retractable prod shall be retained in its fully retracted position when not being used for its intended purpose (i.e. to be retracted as soon as is practical after use). - 14.0 A paddle suitable for propelling the boat shall be carried at all times. - 15.0 An anchor chain and warp appropriate to the size of boat, capable of holding the boat moored safely in moderate weather (15-20 knots of wind). - 16.0 Boat number shall be displayed on side of boat and all sails as required by the racing rules of sailing.

-Category A: Additional safety requirements for races sailed across open water most of which is relatively protected or close to shorelines:
+Category A: Additional safety requirements for races sailed across open water most of which is relatively protected or close to shorelines.

-The following additional mandatory items must be carried: Outboard motor
+The following additional mandatory items must be carried: